StratoCan/openCanSat-library/README.md

 # openCanSat-library
-Fork of the openCanSat library we use in our project
+Fork of the openCanSat library we use for our CanSat project.
+Check it out here: [www.stratocan.eu](https://stratocan.eu/)